zg/text-memorize/README.md

 A tool to help memorize some text!

 When provided with a file, this program will remove random words from each line of text and ask you to provide the words that were removed.
-You can provide lower and upper bounds to the number of words removed per line by using the `--l` and/or `--u` flags, or remove an exact number with `--n`

-You can specify the number of attempts you want to allow with the `--a` flag.
+You can provide lower and upper bounds to the number of words removed per line by using the `--l` and/or `--u` flags, or remove an exact number with `--n`.
+You can also specify the number of attempts you want to allow with the `--a` flag.
 To turn off colors, just send in the `--no-color` flag.

 text-memorize uses Python 2.7.